alej0varas/pypn/README.rst

 Integration
 ~~~~~~~~~~~
-This will send a notification to your devices
+This will send a notification to your devices.
 ::

    honcho run python tests_integration.py